 THE CITY The City of Lewisville, Texas (the "City"), is a political subdivision and municipal corporation of the State of Texas (the "State"), located in Denton and Dallas Counties, Texas.
 The City encompasses approximately 43 square miles (see "INTRODUCTION - Description of the City").
-THE BONDS The Bonds are issued as \$7,870,000 Waterworks and Sewer System Revenue Bonds, Series 2018.
-The Bonds are being issued as serial bonds maturing on February 15 in the years 2019 through 2033 (see "THE BONDS - Description of the Bonds").
-PAYMENT OF INTEREST Interest on the Bonds accrues from the date of delivery to the Initial Purchaser thereof (the "Date of Delivery") and is payable February 15, 2019 and each August 15 and February 15 thereafter until maturity or prior redemption (see "THE BONDS - Description of the Bonds" and "THE BONDS - Optional Redemption").
-AUTHORITY FOR ISSUANCE The Bonds are issued pursuant to the general laws of the State, including particularly Chapter 1502, Texas Government Code, as amended and an Ordinance to be passed by the City Council of the City (see "THE BONDS - Authority for Issuance").
-SECURITY FOR THE BONDS The Bonds, together with the previously issued parity bonds (the "Previously Issued Bonds") and any additional bonds (the "Additional Bonds"), constitute special obligations of the City, payable, both as to principal and interest, solely from and secured by a lien on and pledge of the net revenues of the City's Waterworks and Sewer System.
-The City has not covenanted nor obligated itself to pay the Bonds from monies raised or to be raised from taxation (see "THE BONDS - Security and Source of Payment").
-REDEMPTION The City reserves the right, at its option, to redeem Bonds having stated maturities on and after February 15, 2029, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on February 15, 2028, or any date thereafter, at the par value thereof plus accrued interest to the date of redemption (see "THE BONDS - Optional Redemption").
-TAX EXEMPTION In the opinion of Bond Counsel, under existing law, interest on the Bonds is excludable from gross income for federal income tax purposes, and the Bonds are not "private activity bonds."
-See "TAX MATTERS".
-USE OF PROCEEDS Proceeds from the sale of the Bonds will be used for the purpose of (i) constructing, acquiring and installing improvements, additions and extensions to the System and (ii) paying the costs of issuing the Bonds.
-RATINGS The e presently outstanding waterworks and sewer system revenue debt of the City are rated "AAA" by Standard & Poor's Ratings Services, a Standard & Poor's Financial Services LLC business ("S&P") and "AAA" by Fitch Ratings ("Fitch"), without regard to credit enhancement (see "OTHER INFORMATION - Ratings").
+THE BONDS The $46,540,000$ General Obligation Refunding and Improvement Bonds, Series 2018 are scheduled to mature on February 15 in the years 2019 through 2034 (see "THE BONDS - Description of the Bonds").
+PAYMENT OF INTEREST Interest on the Bonds accrues from the date of delivery to the Initial Purchaser thereof (the "Date of Delivery"), and is payable February 15, 2019, and each August 15 and February 15 thereafter until maturity or prior redemption (see "THE BONDS - Description of the Bonds").
+AUTHORITY FOR ISSUANCE The Bonds are issued pursuant to the Constitution and general laws of the State, including particularly Chapters 1207 and 1331, Texas Government Code, as amended, an election held on November 3, 2015 (the "Election") and an ordinance to be adopted by the City Council of the City (the "Ordinance") (see "THE BONDS - Authority for Issuance").
+SECURITY FOR THE BONDS The Bonds constitute direct obligations of the City, payable from a direct and continuing annual ad valorem tax levied, within the limits prescribed by law, on all taxable property located within the City (see "THE BONDS - Security and Source of Payment").
+OPTIONAL REDEMPTION The City reserves the right, at its option, to redeem Bonds having stated maturities on and after February 15, 2029, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on February 15, 2028, or any date thereafter, at the par value thereof plus accrued interest to the date of redemption (see "THE BONDS - Optional Redemption").
+TAX EXEMPTION In the opinion of Bond Counsel, under existing law, the interest on the Bonds is excludable from gross income for federal income tax purposes, and the Bonds are not "private activity bonds."
+See "TAX MATTERS" herein.
+USE OF PROCEEDS Proceeds from the sale of the Bonds will be used to provide funds (i) to refund a portion of the City's outstanding debt (the "Refunded Obligations") (see "PLAN OF FINANCING - Refunded Obligations" and "SCHEDULE I - SCHEDULE OF REFUNDED OBLIGATIONS") for debt service savings, (ii) designing, developing, constructing, improving, extending, and expanding streets, thoroughfares, sidewalks, and bridges, including streetlighting, right-of-way protection, and related storm drainage improvements; and including acquiring, constructing, and installing public art related to and being part of some or all of the foregoing, and acquiring land and rights of way in connection with such public improvements, (iii) acquiring, developing, constructing, equipping, renovating and improving parks, trails, park and recreation facilities and open spaces for park and recreation purposes, in and for the City, and including acquiring, constructing, and installing public art related to and being part of some or all of the foregoing, including the acquisition of land in connection with such public improvements, (iv) acquiring, developing, constructing, and equipping, an indoor aquatic center, including pool facilities and water recreation facilities, in and for the City, including the acquisition of land in connection with such public improvements, and (v) to pay the costs associated with the issuance of the Bonds.
+RATINGS The presently outstanding tax-supported debt of the City is rated "AAA" by Standard & Poor's Ratings Services, a Standard & Poor's Financial Services LLC business ("S&P") and "AAA" by Fitch Ratings ("Fitch"), in each case without regard to credit enhancement (see "OTHER INFORMATION - Ratings").
 Applications have been made to S&P and Fitch for contract ratings on the Bonds.
-BOOK-ENTRY-ONLY SYSTEM The definitive Bonds will be initially registered and delivered only to Cede & Co., the nominee of DTC pursuant to the Book-Entry-Only System described herein.
-Beneficial ownership of the Bonds may be acquired in denominations of \$5,000 or integral multiples thereof.
-No physical delivery of the Bonds will be made to the beneficial owners thereof.
-Principal of, premium, if any, and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds (see "THE BONDS - Book-Entry-Only System") .
-PAYMENT RECORD The City has never defaulted in payment of its bonds.